bohewu/HybridIdP/docs/phase-9-roadmap.md

 ## Notes
 - Each sub-phase is independently testable
 - Can pause between sub-phases for feedback
-- Phase 9.5 (Modal UX) can be done in parallel with 9.4
+- Phase 9.5 (Modal UX) and 9.6 (Loading UI) completed UI polish work
-- Phase 9.6 (E2E + Docs) should be last to capture all changes
+- Phase 9.7 (E2E + Docs) should be last to capture all changes